Hayes MacArthur: Personal life

 MacArthur's first name was in honor of his great-aunt, actress Helen Hayes, who was married to Charles MacArthur, his grandfather Alexander MacArthur's brother.
 His grandfather's other brother, John D. MacArthur, was an insurance-company owner and executive, and founded the John D. and Catherine T. MacArthur Foundation, the benefactor of the MacArthur Fellowships.

-MacArthur became engaged to Heroes actress Ali Larter, his girlfriend of three years, in December 2007.
+MacArthur became engaged to actress Ali Larter, his girlfriend of three years, in December 2007.
 On August 1, 2009, MacArthur married Larter in a small ceremony at his parents' estate in Kennebunk, Maine.
 On July 20, 2010, it was announced that the couple were expecting their first child.
 Larter and MacArthur have a son born in 2010 and a daughter born in 2015.
 As of 2013, the couple also had two dogs, Jackpot and Ella.

 MacArthur volunteers and serves on the board of directors of Higher Ground USA, a charity that provides recreational therapy for military veterans, first responders, and people with disabilities.
-In 2014, MacArthur, alongside his wife Ali Larter, was awarded "The Spirit of Elysium" Award.
+In 2014, MacArthur, alongside Larter, was awarded "The Spirit of Elysium" Award.
 The award is given to an artist that has shown consistency in volunteering for The Art of Elysium, a Los Angeles based charity that provides acting, art, comedy, music, and creative writing workshops for ill children confined to long term stays in hospitals.